fbpx

 Q. Will I have to pay for my sponsorship as a refugee in Canada?

 A. As a refugee in Canada, you won’t be required to pay your sponsor for your sponsorship expenses.
-Whether it’s the government or a private organization, your sponsor will cover the processing fees of your application and support your basic financial needs in Canada until you’re able to do so yourself.
+Your sponsor will cover the processing fees of your application and support your basic financial needs in Canada until you’re able to do so yourself.

 Q. Where can I settle as a refugee in Canada?